Reviews You Can Rely On

 Credit: Jon Oleson

 There were those bottles that were quick to hydrate but didn't pass the leakproof test, like the aforementioned Speedflask.
-The Lifefactory Glass Active Cap is super easy to flip and chug, yet emptied almost all the bottle's contents during the course of the leak test.
+The Lifefactory Glass Active Cap is super easy to flip and chug, yet almost all the bottle's contents were emptied during the leak test.
 One of the highest scoring bottles in many other regards—the Klean Kanteen TKWide --is quick to hydrate with a two-handed half twist, but it leaked a decent amount during controlled testing (although none was noticed during field testing).
 If you're planning on mindlessly tossing your bottle into your pack, you may want to consider one of the more leakproof options mentioned above.

 water bottle - the lifefactory glass active cap emptied nearly all of its contents...